 Data source: List of European countries by average wage

 This is a list of countries containing monthly (annual divided by 12 months) gross (before taxes) and net income (after taxes) average wages in Europe in EUR currency.The table above reflects the average (mean) wage as reported by various data providers.
 In less developed markets, actual incomes may exceed those listed in the table due to the existence of grey economies.

-The gap (in terms of monthly gross salary) between the richest (Denmark) and the poorest (Bulgaria) is 7.5.
-Which actually is increasing, as in 2018 the gap between Denmark and Bulgaria was more 7.15 times.
+The gap (in terms of monthly gross salary) between the richest (Denmark) and the poorest (Bulgaria) is 7.24.
+Which actually is decreasing, as in 2020 the gap between Denmark and Bulgaria was more than 7.5 times.

-There is one thing that should be kept in mind, not all countries in this list have adopted EUR currency, in fact, there are 8 out of 27 countries in the EU using their national currencies instead of EUR. ( Bulgaria, Croatia, Czechia, Denmark, Hungary, Poland, Romania, Sweden)
+There is one thing that should be kept in mind, not all countries in this list have adopted EUR currency, in fact, there are 7 out of 27 countries in the EU using their national currencies instead of EUR. ( Bulgaria, Czechia, Denmark, Hungary, Poland, Romania, Sweden)